Get all the latest data for Sihanoukville

 How much are property prices expected to increase in Sihanoukville in 2026?

-As of early 2026, residential property prices in Sihanoukville are expected to increase by approximately 4% over the course of the year in our base-case scenario.
+As of 2026, residential property prices in Sihanoukville are expected to increase by about 4% for the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Sihanoukville.